skip to Main Content

 2. Uses and disclosures of Protected Health Information for marketing purposes; and

-1. An Electronic Copy of Electronic Medical Records.
+1. Right to an Electronic Copy of Electronic Medical Records.
 If your Protected Health Information is maintained in an electronic format (known as an electronic medical record or an electronic health record), you have the right to request that an electronic copy of your record be given to you or transmitted to another individual or entity.
 We will make every effort to provide access to your Protected Health Information in the form or format you request, if it is readily producible in such form or format.
 If the Protected Health Information is not readily producible in the form or format you request your record will be provided in either our standard electronic format or if you do not want this form or format, a readable hard copy form.
 We may charge a reasonable, cost-based fee for the labor associated with transmitting the electronic medical record.

 1. Out-of-Pocket Payments.
 If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your Protected Health Information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations, and we will honor that request.

-1. Correct or update your PHI.
+1. The right to correct or update your PHI.
 If you believe there is a mistake in your PHI or that important information is missing, you may request in writing that we correct or add to the record.
 Send your request to Privacy Officer, P.O.
 Box 1337, Vancouver, WA 98666.
 We will respond in writing.
 If we approve your request we will make the correction or addition.
 If we deny your request we will tell you why and explain your right to file a written statement of disagreement.

-How to contact us about this notice or to complain about our privacy practices.
+How to contact us about this notice or to complain about our privacy practices

-Effective date of this notice.
+Effective date of this notice

-This notice went into effect on April 11, 2014.
+This notice went into effect on October 1, 2024 .

 HIPAA, 45 CFR Parts 160 and 164.